 How do I fix a payment issue?

 Example.
 Your payment cycle ends on the 5th of every month.
-The automatic payment of your plan therefore takes place on the 2nd of the month, and your new cycle starts on the 6th.
+The automatic payment of your plan therefore takes place on the 3rd of the month, and your new cycle starts on the 6th.

-If a payment fails, you’ll receive automatic reminders that will tell you what you need to do along with the deadline that applies, to pay for your plan yourself to avoid it being suspended or even cancelled.
+If a payment fails, you’ll receive automatic reminders that will tell you what you need to do along with the deadline that applies, to pay for your plan yourself to avoid it from being suspended or even cancelled.

 - Log into your account on fizz.ca

 - Once connected, you should see a pop-up with your plan, explaining what you must do, and by when. *If you don’t see a pop-up, select the plan in question to see that same info.